 If you were injured in a car accident, your car most likely has sustained damage.
 Depending on the severity of the accident, this can be a substantial amount.
 Your personal injury award should cover the damage to your car and give you enough to replace your vehicle with one of the same market value.

 Never settle with the insurance company until you have spoken to an experienced personal injury attorney.
-Often times, they will try and settle for much less than your case is worth.
-After an injury, call Joe at Joe Knows Law at 972-346-5180 today to schedule your initial consultation.
+Oftentimes, they will try and settle for much less than your case is worth.
+After an injury, contact Joe at Joe Knows Law online or call (972) 562-9700 today to schedule your initial consultation.